Welcome to today's edition of the Rush 24-7 podcast.

 You've had Bill Nelson over in Damascus trying to undercut U.S. foreign policy.

-Uh they claim to be supporting the troops.
+They claim to be supporting the troops.

 Yeah.

-Because I haven't been, because I don't know you.
+Because I haven't been because I don't know you.

-This first time I met you.
+This is the first time I met you.

 All right.

-Well, I appreciate it, Russia.
+Well, I appreciate it, Rush.

 I'm glad you called.